 The Access Control Lists are used to control the Foreign Mailbox Access feature that allows Account users to access Mailboxes in other Accounts.

-A Server Administrator with the All Users access right has all access rights to all Mailboxes in all Server or Cluster Accounts.
+A Server Administrator with the All Domains access right has all access rights to all Mailboxes in all Server or Cluster Accounts.